microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/RDP_ClientUserGuide.md

 ![image2.png](./image/RDP_ClientUserGuide/image2.png)
 Note

->The certificate, **ComputerName**.cer, is generated for testing purpose, not from a trusted certifying authority.
+>The certificate, **ComputerName**.cer, is generated for testing purpose, not from a trusted Certificate Authority.
 So when you run test cases, a dialog may be popped up with warning statements: "**The identity of the remote computer cannot be verified.
 Do you want to connect anyway?**", then you can selected the checkbox of "**Don't ask me again for connections to this computer**" before click **Yes** to avoid this dialog popped up again.

 Optionally, you can install this certificate on **SUT** as following to avoid warning dialog: